-Phoenix has professional and college sporting events all year long for your enjoyment.
-Many tickets are reasonably priced, and some are even free!
+Phoenix has professional and college sporting events all year long.
+Many tickets are reasonably priced, and some are even free.
 Why not go to a game this summer?

 06 of 12

-No matter what we do, sometimes we just need to escape from the incessant heat.
-Here are some ideas for trips to places that are probably 10-20 degrees cooler than Phoenix, and within a couple of hours by car.
-If you don't want to drive to those, you could always just check into a local resort!
+No matter what you do, sometimes you just need to escape the incessant heat.
+Here are some ideas for places within a two-hour drive of Phoenix that are probably 10 to 20 degrees cooler.
+And if you don't want to drive, you could always just check into a local resort.

 - Canyon de Chelly and Walnut Canyon

 - Arizona State Parks

 Hit the Beach

 These spots are a bit farther than a couple of hours, but Phoenicians are known for packing up and heading to the nearest coast during the summer.

 If you can't go out of town but still need to get your beach fix, check out the Fairmont Scottsdale Princess.
 It doesn't offer the sun and surf of the ocean, but it does have a sandy beach at its pool.

 08 of 12